catb0t/sparse/README.md

 sparse number arrays (bignum will be supported later) implemented by run-length-encoding

-designed to trade speed of random access for memory consumption of huge arrays which contain mostly zeroes
+designed to trade speed of random access for reduced memory consumption for huge arrays which contain mostly zeroes

+for the implementation of hashtables

 on linux, use `util/premake5 gmake`to build for GNU make